cjjdespres/compiler-club/docs/verily/arithmetic-core-intro.md

 be trivial if the structure of the surrounding computation somehow provides the invariants you want).

+Now that I think about it, this really doesn't belong in the core!
+Unchecked *inputs* do, but I think it will be best to start with pure circuits (or anything that can be represented as a pure circuit).
+The core can be used as glue in other components of a language - we could even have unchecked calls in this very compiler, in fact.
+It would just be a separate thing from the circuit core.
+Doing it that way *does* mean that we need to have good coordination between the core representation of circuits and the other parts of the language(s) relying on this, but would be true regardless.

+(I may reconsider that decision if I find there is a good way of generating a proof for the execution of a pure circuit without keeping the transcript around.
+That does exist with folding schemes, but like I said, even those ultimately seem to need a bootstrap non-folding proof system as glue.)

 ## Why restrict ourselves to such a simple core?

 Branchless arithmetic is the easiest kind of computation to make